heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 git commit -m "Resolve the merge conflict"
 ```

+Congratulations!
+You have resolved your first merge conflict!

 #### Revert the commits

+As this conflict was intentional, you can revert the commits to get back to the
+original state of the repository before the intentional conflict.

 Check the log to see the history of the repository: